AB09/codeceptIO/README.md

 2. Run your test using `npm test` which will create screenshot for each step.
 Later, screenshots are combined into slideshow.
 By default, reports are only generated for failed test.
 3. To generate slideshow for passed test, in `codecept.conf.js` change to `deleteSuccessful:true`.

+**Parallel Execution**
+1. To run several test file in parallel, enabled multiple run in codecept.conf.js
+2. Number of `chunks` will tell the test runner to run certain number suits in parallel.
+3. Run your test in parallel by running `npm run "tests-parallel` and it will trigger parallel execution with `chunks` value set to `2`.